Skip to main content

 All candidates are required to demonstrate subject matter competency in the target subject area, which is often done by passing the appropriate California Subject Exam for Teachers (CSET).

-Candidates adding multiple subject must also pass the Reading Instruction Competence Assessment (RICA).
+Candidates adding multiple subjects must also pass the Reading Instruction Competence Assessment (RICA).